MagnusOpera/PresqueYaml/README.md

 * Map representation model to an object model:
   * F# support: list, map, option, unit and record.
   * C# support: List<>, Dictionary<,>, Nullable<> and class (via unique constructor).
-  * YamlNode: this is useful for structure validation (object model driven schema).
+  * YamlNode/YamlNodeValue<>: this is useful for structure validation (object model driven schema).
 * Support for net7.0+ only !
 * Extensible
 * It is small and easily maintainable